cygnus77/CarND-MPC-Project/README.md

 - Penalize large actuator values (δ and a)
 - Penalize large changes to actuators (δ_(t+1) − δ_t  & a_(t+1) − a_t)

+I had to scale up (by a factor of 1000) the cost of large steering actuator values to ensure stability at higher speeds.

+Further, I set the target speed of the car based on the curvature of the projected trajectory.
+Sharper the curve, slower the car would drive; straighter the trajectory, faster the car would attempt to go.

-A `Solve` function We use the IPOPT (Interior Point OPTimizer) package to find the set of actuator values that minimizes the cost while keeping within defined constraints.
+A `Solve` function uses the IPOPT (Interior Point OPTimizer) package to find the set of actuator values that minimizes the cost while keeping within defined constraints.

-The solve function computes the cost for the N steps in the trajectory at each timestep dt.
+The solve function computes the cost for the N steps in the trajectory at each timestep dt, by invoking the cost function multiple times.

+Finally, the best actuator values are converted back to ranges accepted by the simulator and returned as telemetry output.

 ### Video of this MPC controller is posted here